0xPix3l/obsidian/Windows/Active directory/Delegation/What is delegation.md

-Kerberos Delegation allows to **reuse the end-user credentials to access resources hosted on a different server**.
+Kerberos Delegation allows a service (like a web server) to act on behalf of a user and request access to other services (like a file share or SQL server) **as if it were the user** — using Kerberos tickets.
 User impersonation is the goal of delegation.

 This is typically useful in multi-tier service or applications where